cocos/cocos-docs/en/asset/asset-manager.md

 ## Cache Manager

 On some platforms, such as WeChat, it is possible to use the file system to cache some remote resources because a file system exists.
 In this case, a cache manager is required to manage all cache resources, such as caching resources, clearing cache resources, modifying cache cycles, etc. .
-As of v2.4, Creator provides a cache manager on all platforms where file systems exist, so that you can add, delete, change, and check the cache.
+Creator provides a cache manager on all platforms where file systems exist, so that you can add, delete, change, and check the cache.
 For example:

 ```typescript
 // Get the cache of a resource.